cdagreen/ML/README.md

 Code implementing machine learning algorithms at a fairly low level, for the purpose of understanding how they work.

-*Trees* implements a decision tree regression.
+*Trees* implements a decision tree regression algorithm.

 *network_primitive* implements a basic neural network.